 Figure 1 shows the proportion of patients estimated to reach the LLN based on the Kaplan-Meier method without prolonged severe lymphopenia.
-The recovery baseline (RBL) was defined as the last on-treatment ALC prior to Tecfidera discontinuation.
-The estimated proportion of patients recovering to LLN (ALC $\geq 0.9 \times 10^{9}$ /L) at Week 12 and Week 24, who had mild, moderate, or severe lymphopenia at RBL are presented in Table 1, Table 2, and Table 3 with 95% pointwise confidence intervals.
+The recovery baseline (RBL) was defined as the last on-treatment ALC prior to treatment discontinuation.
+The estimated proportion of patients recovering to LLN (ALC \geq 0.9 x 10 9 /L) at Week 12 and Week 24, who had mild, moderate, or severe lymphopenia at RBL are presented in Table 1, Table 2, and Table 3 with 95% pointwise confidence intervals.
 The standard error of the Kaplan-Meier estimator of the survival function is computed using Greenwood's formula.

-Figure 1: Kaplan-Meier Method; Proportion of Patients with Recovery to \geq 910 cells/mm3 LLN from the Recovery Baseline (RBL)
+Figure 1: Kaplan-Meier method; proportion of patients with recovery to \geq 910 cells/mm3 (0.9 x 109/L) LLN from the recovery baseline (RBL)